tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/Activities/14-Stu_Signing_Verifying/README.md

 * Do the same thing again, only modify the message before verifying it.
 Does the verification fail?

-* Ensure that your partner was able to verify your message signature.
+* Make sure that your partner was able to verify your message signature.

 ---
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.